All Posts

 Clear Aligners

 Clear aligners are mouthpieces fashioned from medical-grade plastic.
-They’re custom-fitted to the patient’s mouth and work by applying pressure to teeth, directing them to the desired position.
+They’re custom-fitted to the patient’s mouth and work by applying gentle pressure to teeth, directing them toward the desired position.

 The Pros